okdimok/bash_historian/README.md

 * backs up your bashrc file if it exists
 * creates
 * comments out lines with hist, HIST, ignoreboth,ignorespace,ignoredups in your .bashrc and writes, that it is commented out by Bash Historian
-* places a repo and a branch to
 * clones a private repo to ${HOME}/bash_history_repo, specified branch,
 * copies history to it.bash_aliases_local_before, pushes to specified branch
 * sets up automatic pushes in crontab if requested